cyingfan/visit-analytics/README.md

 # Visit Analytics
-This is a reporting dashboard based on rdash-angular.
+This is a reporting dashboard based on rdash-angular (https://github.com/rdash/rdash-angular).
 The visualisations are built using highcharts.

 The following text is the original readme from rdash-angular.